 - Coffee can be a healthy part of your plant-based diet.
 It's got lots of B vitamins, antioxidants, and may even reduce risk for certain diseases, including cancer.

 - Too much caffeine can increase stress hormones and anxiety, trigger GI issues, mess with Seratonin levels and mood, and affect female hormones.
+If these issues sound familiar, a coffee alternative may be a smart move for your health.

-- Smoothies are also a great way to kickstart the day
+- Smoothies are also a great way to kickstart the day as a coffee alternative that serves as meal, too!

 By Ali Brown